 Do you have those moments too?

-Which means that every yoga teacher has developed their own sense of what is important to teach - ways of doing, ways of being, healing, connecting, transforming – whether the teacher comes with a handout, a bowl of rose petals, a friendly skeleton, or an enormous stack of yoga bolsters, we are all teaching the same thing - so many ways to get to the same place.
+Which means that every yoga teacher has developed their own sense of what is important to teach - ways of doing, ways of being, healing, connecting, transforming – whether the teacher comes with a handout, a bowl of rose petals, a friendly skeleton, or an enormous stack of yoga bolsters, we are all teaching the same thing.

-I woke up this morning with my notebook to prepare for the term ahead, and rather than referring back to my previous notes, I went to my yoga mat to see what would spontaneously arise, what would surface during the practice, what I needed and where to start.
+I woke up this morning with my notebook to prepare for the term ahead, and rather than referring back to my previous notes, I went to my yoga mat to see what would spontaneously arise, what would surface during the practice.

 The details are fascinating, life is an adventure, the infinite sky is an inspiration, the snowflakes the clues; the journey is discovery where every moment is like a blind summit, we’re not quite sure what will happen when we reach the top but with our senses fully engaged, we feel alive and curious to see what will happen off the mat.
 So how to teach that through yoga?
 Back to my notebook but I would love to hear your thoughts - they would be very welcome.

 Join me at the Om Yoga Show, Manchester on Sat 10 May at 10.30-11am for a free open class.
 If you haven’t got a ticket yet, I have some to give away so email us